본문 바로가기

 Blue House Convenes Emergency Response

-President Trump has pressured South Korea by threatening to raise tariffs on Korean products from 15% back up to 25%, citing delays in the National Assembly's passage of the "Special Act on Investment in the United States."
-This move is interpreted as an attempt to expedite the execution of a $350 billion investment fund targeting the U.S. However, since the Korea-U.S. trade agreement only required the bill to be submitted, some view Trump's demand for immediate action as an unreasonable assertion aimed at accelerating investment in the U.S.
+President Trump has pressured South Korea by threatening to raise tariffs on Korean products from 15% to 25%, citing delays in the National Assembly's passage of the "Special Act on Investment in the United States."
+This move is interpreted as an attempt to expedite the execution of the US-bound investment fund, which is worth 350 billion dollars.
+However, since the Korea-US trade agreement only stipulated the submission of the bill, some interpret Trump's demand as an excessive effort to speed up investment in the US.

-On January 26 (local time), U.S. President Donald Trump posted on Truth Social, "The Korean National Assembly has not taken the necessary legal steps to implement the Korea-U.S. trade agreement," announcing that he would raise reciprocal tariffs on Korean products such as automobiles, lumber, and pharmaceuticals from 15% to 25%.
-President Trump also referenced the agreement reached in July of last year and during his visit to Korea, asking, "Why hasn't the Korean National Assembly approved the agreement?"
+On January 26 (local time), US President Donald Trump posted on Truth Social, stating, "The South Korean National Assembly has not carried out the legal procedures necessary to implement the Korea-US trade agreement," and announced his intention to raise reciprocal tariffs on Korean products-such as automobiles, lumber, and pharmaceuticals-from 15% to 25%.
+Referring to the agreement reached last July and during his visit to South Korea, President Trump also questioned, "Why hasn't the Korean National Assembly approved the agreement?"
 However, he did not specify when the tariff increase would take effect.

-In response, the Blue House convened a "U.S. Trade Affairs Meeting" on the morning of January 27, chaired by Policy Chief Kim Yongbeom and National Security Chief Wi Sunglak, to discuss the background of President Trump's tariff remarks and possible responses.
-The meeting was attended by Trade Negotiation Head Yeo Hankoo, First Vice Minister of Economy and Finance Lee Hyungil, and Second Vice Minister of Foreign Affairs Kim Jina.
-Also present were Economic Growth Chief Ha Junkyung, Third Deputy Director of the National Security Office Oh Hyunjoo, and AI Future Planning Chief Ha Jungwoo.
-Kang Hunsik, Chief Presidential Secretary, and Kim Jeonggwan, Minister of Trade, Industry and Energy, who are currently in Canada as part of a special delegation for strategic economic cooperation, joined the meeting via phone.
+In response, on the morning of January 27, the Presidential Office convened a "US Trade Affairs Meeting" chaired by Policy Chief Kim Yongbeom and National Security Chief Wi Seongrak to discuss the background of President Trump's tariff remarks and possible responses.
+The meeting was attended by Trade Negotiation Head Yeo Han-koo, First Vice Minister of Economy and Finance Lee Hyungil, and Second Vice Minister of Foreign Affairs Kim Jina, with Economic Growth Senior Secretary Ha Junkyung, National Security Office Third Deputy Director Oh Hyunju, and AI Future Planning Senior Secretary Ha Jeongwoo also present.
+Kang Hoonshik, Chief of Staff, and Kim Jeonggwan, Minister of Trade, Industry and Energy, who are currently in Canada as part of the Special Envoy for Strategic Economic Cooperation, participated via phone.

-During the meeting, participants reviewed the progress of the special bill for strategic Korea-U.S. investment management, which is being pursued as a follow-up to the tariff negotiations.
-The Blue House explained, "Minister Kim Jeonggwan will visit the U.S. after completing his schedule in Canada to discuss the matter with Secretary of Commerce Howard Lutnick, and Trade Negotiation Head Yeo Hankoo will also soon visit the U.S. to meet with USTR Representative Jamieson Greer."
-The Blue House also stated, "A tariff increase would require administrative action, such as publication in the Federal Register," and emphasized that the government would communicate its intent to implement the agreement to the U.S. side and respond calmly.
+During the meeting, participants reviewed the status of the special legislation for strategic Korea-US investment management, which is being pursued as a follow-up to the tariff negotiations.
+The Presidential Office explained, "Minister Kim Jeonggwan will visit the United States after completing his schedule in Canada to discuss the matter with Secretary of Commerce Howard Lutnick, and Trade Negotiation Head Yeo Han-koo will also soon visit the US to consult with US Trade Representative Jamieson Greer."
+The office also noted, "A tariff increase would require administrative actions such as publication in the Federal Register," and stated that the government would communicate its intention to implement the agreement to the US side and respond calmly.

-The main purpose of Trump's public message is interpreted as an attempt to speed up the "processing" of the special act and accelerate the creation of the $350 billion U.S. investment fund, which has an annual cap of $20 billion.
-By threatening to raise tariffs again, the burden on industry and the market increases, which could in turn pressure the National Assembly to hasten legislative discussions.
-The focus is less on the passage of the bill itself and more on ensuring early implementation of the investment schedule and confirmation of investment destinations, using legislation as a pretext.
+The purpose of Trump's public message is interpreted as primarily to speed up the "processing" of the special act and accelerate the creation of the 350 billion dollar US investment fund, which has an annual limit of 20 billion dollars.
+By threatening to raise tariffs again, the increased pressure on industry and markets could prompt the National Assembly to accelerate legislative discussions.
+Rather than focusing solely on the passage of the bill, the aim is to use legislation as a pretext to expedite the investment schedule and confirm investment destinations.

-There is also a view that the U.S. intends to bundle various Korean systems and regulations as "non-tariff barriers" and use them as leverage.
-In particular, the U.S. appears to be highlighting digital and platform regulations-such as the Information and Communications Network Act, personal data protection and data transfer rules, and online platform fairness regulations, which have been repeatedly raised as issues-as obstacles to implementing the Korea-U.S. trade agreement, with the aim of using them as bargaining chips in future negotiations.
-Ultimately, by raising the issue of "legislative delay" in the Korean National Assembly, the U.S. is seeking to accelerate implementation of the trade agreement and regain the upper hand in negotiations.
+Some observers also believe there is an intention to package various Korean systems and regulations as "non-tariff barriers" and use them as leverage.
+In particular, the US appears to be highlighting areas such as the Information and Communications Network Act, personal data protection and data transfer regulations, and online platform fairness regulations-issues it has repeatedly raised-as obstacles to implementing the Korea-US trade agreement, thereby seeking to use them as leverage in future negotiations.
+Ultimately, by mentioning "legislative delay" in the National Assembly, the strategy is seen as an attempt to accelerate the implementation of the trade agreement and regain the upper hand in negotiations.

 The opposition has raised the issue of government and ruling party responsibility.
-Song Eonseok, floor leader of the People Power Party, said at a party strategy meeting on the morning of January 27, "This incident clearly demonstrates how unstable the Korea-U.S. tariff agreement, which the government has so often praised as a success, actually is," adding, "All responsibility lies with the government and ruling party, who concluded a trade agreement requiring ratification but have neglected the ratification process."
-The People Power Party plans to address the situation through an urgent parliamentary inquiry.
+Song Eonseok, Floor Leader of the People Power Party, said at a party meeting on the morning of January 27, "This situation clearly demonstrates how unstable the Korea-US tariff agreement-which the government has so self-praised as a success-actually is," adding, "All responsibility lies with the government and ruling party, who signed a trade agreement requiring ratification but have neglected the ratification process."
+The People Power Party plans to address the situation through an urgent inquiry into the matter.

-Industry observers believe that if tariffs do return to 25%, it will inevitably deal a direct blow to the price competitiveness and profitability of export items to the U.S., such as automobiles.
-However, since a mere social media post by President Trump does not immediately change tariffs, it is pointed out that the final implementation, timing, and scope of application must first be clarified.
-The Blue House has stated that, in the absence of an official notification and detailed explanation, it will confirm the relevant administrative procedures and the U.S. government's intentions, while seeking to minimize the impact through high-level consultations.
+The industrial sector believes that if tariffs actually return to 25%, it will inevitably deal a direct blow to the price competitiveness and profitability of export items to the US, such as automobiles.
+However, since a tariff change does not occur immediately based solely on President Trump's social media post, some point out that the final implementation, timing, and scope of application must first be confirmed.
+The Presidential Office has stated that, in the absence of an official notification and detailed explanation, it will monitor the relevant administrative procedures and the US government's intentions, and seek to minimize the impact through high-level consultations.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.